-3rd TUESDAY of the month at 7:00PM - Grab your free copy of The Atlantic magazine at the Information Desk of the Noah Webster Library and join the library-sponsored discussion at 7:00pm on the third Tuesday of most months (Library Board Room, 20 South Main Street).
-All you need is a penchant for current affairs and thirst for lively discussion.
-Discussion facilitator is Pat Grynbaum.
+3rd TUESDAY of the month at 7:00PM - Grab your free copy of The Atlantic magazine at the Information Desk of the Noah Webster Library and join the library-sponsored discussion at 7:00pm on the third Tuesday of most months (Library Board Room, 20 South Main Street) - there are double issues in Jan./Feb. and July/Aug. ?To attend, all you need is a penchant for current affairs and thirst for lively discussion.

 ABOUT THE MAGAZINE: For more than 150 years, The Atlantic has given voice to some of the most provocative ideas of the time, from Henry David Thoreau's blunt naturalism to Martin Luther King's calls for justice.
 Today, The Atlantic's readership numbers 1.5 million, and the magazine maintains a commitment to publishing authors with interesting ideas who make a difference.